When deciding whether to rent or buy a house in India, it's important to weigh all options.

 There's so much that goes behind buying a house, and before you begin you need to know if it's the right time for the same.
 So, let’s objectively look at how this works.
 First, let’s understand the costs of buying vs renting a house in India.

-So the numbers suggest that it’s better to rent rather than buy since the net benefit from renting is ₹1.73 crore as compared to ₹1.61 crore from buying a house.
-While there are debates on whether buying a house is an investment, the current status favours renting one out.
+According to the above comparison, it is better to rent than to buy a house since the net benefit from renting is ₹1.73 crore, whereas the net benefit from buying is ₹1.61 crore.
+While there is a debate on whether buying a house is an investment, the current status suggests that renting is a better option.

 But things may change.
 For instance, if the property's value increases to 12%, then it may be beneficial to buy a house in such a situation.
 So there is no absolute answer to whether to rent or buy a house as it all depends on your location, rates and market conditions at the time.